“Jeopardy! Tournament Of Champions” Will Be Postponed Due to Writers Strike

 What’s Happening:

-- Due to a writers strike, Sony Pictures Television Is pushing back the upcoming Jeopardy!
+- Due to the writers strike, Sony Pictures Television is pushing back the upcoming Jeopardy!
 Tournament Of Champions after a number of former winners declared that they would boycott the show if they used "recycled material" for questions.

 - Contestants who said they would not compete under current circumstances include Ray Lalonde, Chris Pannullo, Ben Chan, Luigi de Guzman, and Amy Schneider.